sudorandom/kmcd.dev/content/posts/2024-02-17_grpc-from-scratch-part-2/index.md

 Here we create an HTTP server [with h2c so we aren't required to use TLS for these examples](https://connectrpc.com/docs/go/deployment/#h2c), mount an HTTP path for our one endpoint and start the server.
 The real fun happens in `greetHandler`.
 But before I show that, I need to talk about HTTP trailers.

 ## HTTP Trailers
 Trailers are the same idea as headers but they happen after the response instead of before.
-Since gRPC is a streaming protocol it uses trailers to report on the overall status of the request over the HTTP status code.
+Since gRPC is a streaming protocol it uses trailers to report on the overall status of the request instead of the HTTP status code.
 Go supports sending trailers.
 I am having a hard time coming up with a good explanation of how it works, so here's an example:

 ```go
 import (